th3y3ti/tahiti-wfms/abstracts/EncodedPowerShell.md

 Malicious users are avoiding detection and executing malicious scripts using encoded PowerShell scripts.

 ## Trigger
+Situational Awareness

+## Reference
 Multiple Threat Intelligence sources indicate PowerShell as one of the most common methods of executing malware and bypassing security controls.

-## Reference

 ## Priority
 Priority of this abstract.